SKYSCRAPERS OF OZ (Somei/Takakura)

 Library sales are pretty unexpected places to find M-rated yaoi.
 If they have a manga section at all, much less one that has anything other than dog-eared copies of Naruto and Dragonball Z, they’d probably never (knowingly) put BL in it, because the last thing any parent wants is their 9-year-old finding a volume of Level C while were just innocently ogling the covers of Love Hina and running up to them loudly asking what a creampie is or why a man would want to stick his pee-pee in your butt.
 But lo and behold, I unearthed this puppy at a library sale one time, the only yaoi book I have found at one to date.
 It even still had the bonus postcard intact which was pretty cool.
 Made me wonder how it ended up there and who it used to belong to.
 I’ll bet it was a member of Congress.
 I like to think my state representative is secretly a fudanshi, it’s about time someone stood up for the most important issues of our time, like needless censoring.

 L’Etoile Solitaire is the debut story of Yuno Ogami, and possibly her only published work unless she has a pseudonym – she’s somewhat of a ghost, and seems to have all but disappeared from the manga world.
 Her website/blog is still up but hasn’t been updated in years, and interestingly still has a post up from this book’s launch where she did a custom illustration of the main characters for her readers.
 This story was a ‘Japanese Original English Language’ manga, a term which makes zero sense to me but apparently just means it was commissioned.
 Since we now know it was the only real story she ever did, we have nothing to really compare it to nor could witness an evolution in her style, sadly.
-I wish she hadn’t dropped off the map after this because she was talented, and I think she was would have become a really great mangaka.
+I wish she hadn’t dropped off the map after this because I think she was would have become a really great mangaka.

 Continue reading “L’ETOILE SOLITAIRE (Yuno Ogami)”